jialecheng/Veeam_test/README.md

 # Veeam_test

-The 'result.png' photo is a screenshot of my execution result, source is the source folder, and backup is the backup folder, and log.text is the output log.
+The 'result.png' photo is a screenshot of my execution result, source is the source folder, and backup is the backup folder, and log.text is the output log. sync_folders.py is my code.

 A summary of the steps in this code: